hughsie/appstream-glib/README.md

    merged into single applications.
 This is how fonts are collected.
  * The `AsbApplication` objects are serialized to XML and written to a compressed archive.
- * Any application icons or screenshots referenced are written to a .tar archive.
+ * Any application icons or screenshots referenced are written to a .tar archive .

 Getting Started
 -----------